 We’ve managed to see a smattering of live music since our Trans-Americas Journey started back in 2006.
 We kicked off the Journey with a visit to the annual Jazz & Heritage Festival in New Orleans (we made it to Jazz Fest a total of three times on the Journey).
 Our path crossed with that of our favorite epic percussionist, Mike Dillon, in the US and in Canada.
 Our most recent music festival was the invitation-only Black Sheep Family Festival in Oregon way back in 2008.

-Oh, and we once drove 2,000 miles from the tip of Baja to Boulder, Colorado for a two-night run by one of our favorite bands ever, Bustle in Your Hedgerow–a vocal-free, totally raging Led Zeppelin cover band made up of keyboard killer Marco Benevento, bad ass drummer Joe Russo (currently on tour with Further), Ween man Dave Dreiwitz and awesome guitarist Scott Metzger who wrote our very own theme song.
+Oh, and we once drove 2,000 miles from the tip of Baja to Boulder, Colorado for a two-night run by one of our favorite bands ever, Bustle in Your Hedgerow–a vocal-free, totally raging Led Zeppelin cover band made up of keyboard killer Marco Benevento, bad ass drummer Joe Russo, Ween man Dave Dreiwitz and awesome guitarist Scott Metzger who wrote our very own theme song.
 Did we mention that we have a theme song?
 Go to the bottom or our homepage to play it.